MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-oc-faq.md

 # Omnichannel for Customer Service app deprecation and migration FAQ

-This article contains commonly asked questions about the deprecation of the Omnichannel for Customer Service app and migrating to Customer Service workspace.
+This article contains commonly asked questions about the deprecation of the Omnichannel for Customer Service agent-facing app and migrating to Customer Service workspace.

 ### Is the Omnichannel for Customer Service add-in product deprecated?